-- 55. In considering whether a traffic management measure is reasonable, NRAs should in a first step assess whether the traffic management measure is transparent, non-discriminatory and proportionate.
-These terms are legal principles that are already used in everyday regulatory practice when applying EU law and respective national law. - 56.
-Under Article 3(3), NRAs should require ISPs to provide transparent information about traffic management practices and the impact of these practices (see also Articles 4 and 5). - 57.
+- 58. In considering whether a traffic management measure is reasonable, NRAs should in a first step assess whether the traffic management measure is transparent, non-discriminatory and proportionate.
+These terms are legal principles that are already used in everyday regulatory practice when applying EU law and respective national law. - 59.
+Under Article 3(3), NRAs should require ISPs to provide transparent information about traffic management practices and the impact of these practices (see also Articles 4 and 5). - 60.
 When considering whether a traffic management measure is non-discriminatory, NRAs should consider the following: - The requirement for traffic management measures to be non-discriminatory does not preclude ISPs from implementing - in order to optimise the overall transmission quality and user experience - traffic management measures which differentiate between objectively different categories of traffic (ref.
-Recital 9 and paragraphs 59-64 below). - Similar situations in terms of similar technical QoS requirements should receive similar treatment. - Different situations in terms of objectively different technical QoS requirements can be treated in different ways if such treatment is objectively justified. - In particular, the mere fact that network traffic is encrypted should not be deemed by NRAs to be an objective justification for different treatment by ISPs. - 58.
-When considering whether a traffic management measure is proportionate, NRAs should consider the following:
+Recital 9 and paragraphs 62-67 below); - Similar situations in terms of similar technical QoS requirements should receive similar treatment; - Different situations in terms of objectively different technical QoS requirements can be treated in different ways if such treatment is objectively justified: - In particular, the mere fact that network traffic is encrypted should not be deemed by NRAs to be an objective justification for different treatment by ISPs. - 61.
+When considering whether a traffic management measure is proportionate, NRAs should consider the following: - There has to be a legitimate aim for this measure, as specified in the first sentence of Recital 9, namely contributing to an efficient use of network resources and to an optimisation of overall transmission quality; - The traffic management measure has to be suitable to achieve this aim (with a requirement of evidence to show it has that effect and that it is not manifestly inappropriate); - The traffic management measure has to be necessary to achieve this aim;

-14 A definition of traffic management measures can be found on page 18 of the BEREC 2011 Net Neutrality QoS Framework (BoR (11) 53)
+17 A definition of traffic management measures can be found on page 18 of the BEREC 2011 Net Neutrality QoS Framework (BoR (11) 53)

-- There has to be a legitimate aim for this measure, as specified in the first sentence of Recital 9, namely contributing to an efficient use of network resources and to an optimisation of overall transmission quality. - The traffic management measure has to be suitable to achieve the aim (with a requirement of evidence to show it will have that effect and that it is not manifestly inappropriate). - The traffic management measure has to be necessary to achieve the aim. - There is not a less interfering and equally effective alternative way of achieving this aim (e.g. equal treatment without categories of traffic) with the available network resources. - The traffic management measure has to be appropriate, e.g. to balance the competing requirements of different traffic categories or competing interests of different groups.
+- There is not a less interfering and equally effective alternative way of managing traffic to achieve this aim (e.g. equal treatment without categories of traffic) with the available network resources; - The traffic management measure has to be appropriate, e.g. to balance the competing requirements of different traffic categories or competing interests of different groups.